Caltech-IPAC/nexsciTAP/docs/_sources/configure.rst.txt

 - **ADQL_MODE** We support two sky tesselations for our spatial indexing.
 Here we are using HTM (Heirarchical Triangular Mesh) as opposed to HPX (HEALPix).

 - **ADQL_LEVEL** Any tesselation recurses arbitrarily deeply.
-The level specify how deep this is and correspond to a smallest "cell" size (here HTM 20 cells are about 0.3 arcseconds on a side).
+The level specifies how deep this is and corresponds to a smallest "cell" size (here HTM 20 cells are about 0.3 arcseconds on a side).

 - **ADQL_COLNAME** For our custom spatial indexing to work, tables need to include